diegomvh/angular-odata/README.md

 In this mode, services are created using custom definitions and corresponding settings

-1) The entity and metadata
+1) The entity and config

 ```typescript
 import { PersonGender } from './persongender.enum';